-We determined that the AVCT Units had a fair value of \$84.9 million at the Kandy Sale Date, comprised of the Debentures with a fair value of \$66.3 million and the Warrants with a fair value of \$18.6 million.
+We determined that the AVCT Units had a fair value of \$84.9 million at the Kandy Sale Date, comprised of the Debentures with a fair value of \$66.3 million, and the Warrants with a fair value of \$18.6 million.
 The value of the net assets sold to AVCT totaled \$1.3 million, resulting in a gain on the sale of \$83.6 million.
 We calculated the fair value of the Debentures using a Lattice-based valuation approach, which utilizes a binomial tree to model the different paths the price of AVCT's common stock might take over the Debentures' life by using assumptions regarding the stock price volatility and risk-free interest rate.
 These results were then used to calculate the fair value of the Debentures at each measurement date prior to the Debenture Conversion Date.
 We used the Black-Scholes valuation model for estimating the fair value of the Warrants at each measurement date.
 The fair value of the Warrants was affected by AVCT's stock price as well as valuation assumptions, including the volatility of AVCT's stock price, expected term of the option, risk-free interest rate and expected dividends.
 Both the Lattice and Black-Scholes valuation models are based on available market data, giving consideration to all of the rights and obligations of each instrument and precluding the use of "blockage" discounts or premiums in determining the fair value of a large block of financial instruments.
 After the expiration of the Lock-Up Period and prior to the Debenture Conversion Date, we valued the AVCT Units at each measurement date by multiplying the closing stock price of AVCT common stock by the number of shares upon conversion of the Debentures and Warrants.
-At December 31, 2021, we valued the Debenture Shares and Warrants (the "AVCT Investment") by multiplying the closing stock price of AVCT common stock by the number of Debenture Shares and Warrants we held.
+At December 31, 2021, we valued the Debenture Shares and Warrants we held.